hibikir/engineering-blog/_posts/2015-05-16-implicit-conversions.md

       def stripPrefix(prefix : String)
     }

-All those methods exist in StringLike, but they do not return a StringLike, but a String.
+All those methods are in StringLike, but they do not return new StringLikes: They return String.
 By returning the original type, the view does its best to remain hidden: the code calling capitalize only sees Strings.
 Calling the method does not surprise us.
 The one way the user can tell can tell that we are using a custom implicit conversion is IntelliJ.